vikaschenny/robotframeworktools/ristopy/README.rst

-.. include:: ../../../doc/userguide/src/roles.rst

 ===========================================================
   risto.py -- Robot Framework's Historical Reporting Tool
 ===========================================================

-:prog:`risto.py` is a tool for plotting graphs about test execution history based on statistics read from Robot Framework output files.
+``risto.py`` is a tool for plotting graphs about test execution history based on statistics read from Robot Framework output files.
-Actual drawing is handled by Matplotlib tool, which must be installed separately. :prog:`risto.py` is included in source distributions and can also be downloaded from http://code.google.com/p/robotframework/wiki/HistoricalReportingTool.
+Actual drawing is handled by Matplotlib tool, which must be installed separately. ``risto.py`` is included in source distributions and can also be downloaded from http://code.google.com/p/robotframework/wiki/HistoricalReportingTool.